 Delft City Walk – in the Historic Center

-Join me for a private guided walking tour in the historic center of Delft, themes include Vermeer & the Seventeenth-Century world of art, artisans and commerce.
-Subjects: History, Art History and Architecture.
+Join me for a private guided walking tour in the historic center of Delft.
+Themes include Vermeer & the Seventeenth-Century world of art, artisans and commerce.
+Rich in subjects: History, Art History and Architecture.

 A walk through Delft will include the cloister building in which William of Orange lived, worked and where he was finally murdered; he is considered the Father of the Fatherland.
 Delft is now almost an open air museum for a number of historical reasons; many monuments and places are open to the public during our visit!

 On Market square we also find the Town Hall.
 Most of the daytime the front room of the Town Hall (above) is open to visitors.
 Inside you will see the wall maps and the tiled floor which made Delft famous in paintings.
 The Town Hall of Delft is an edifice combining many public functions.